danwells96/ARISES/DocFiles/Sections/Main View.md

 ## Features
 * Insulin data entry
-* Layoutting for all views
+* Layout constraints for all views
 * Smooth transitioning between domain views

 ### Insulin data entry
 * Insulin entry button: Shaped like a drop of blood with a cross in it, clicking on it expands a field for entering a number of units of insulin.
-This is done with a numpad with a decimal point available and accepts doubles.
+This is done with a numpad with a decimal point available for the user to use and accepts values of type `double`.
 A clock icon also appears, allowing the user to optionally select a time that the insulin was entered, using a time picker.
 If unopened, the current time is used.
 When the insulin button is pressed again, the log is added to the database.

 <p align="center">
 <img src="https://raw.githubusercontent.com/danwells96/ARISES/master/DocFiles/img/InsulinEntry.png" alt="Image of insulin entry fields" width="200" />